-In its function as an advisory body to AIP SAS, AIP UK follows all group processes to assess and manage climate risks.
-AIP UK takes into consideration the results of group scenario analysis when providing investment services.
+In its function as an advisory body to AIP SAS, AIP UK follows all Group processes to assess and manage climate risks.
+AIP UK takes into consideration the results of Group scenario analysis when providing investment services.

-Financial quantification of climate risks and opportunities has been undertaken as part of this year's assessment.
+Financial quantification of climate risks and opportunities has been undertaken as part of this year's assessment at the portfolio company specific level.
+Specifically, this considers the average annual losses as a result of property damage and business interruption.
 Figures produced by this are broad and indicative.
 As such, these do not provide an accurate view of potential financial impact and are therefore not disclosed in this report.
-We will in future reporting years endeavour to undertake more specific assessments of potential financial impacts where required.
+Antin will in future reporting years endeavour to undertake more specific assessments of potential financial impacts to drive further insights in financial planning at investor and business levels.